Arpan-dev-1234/ETC_5510_Group_Assignment_2-3-4/README.md

 # ETC_5510_Group_Assignment_2-3-4

-Team Members
+Team Members:

-1.Arpan Sarkar
+1. Arpan Sarkar
-2.Adarsh
+2. Adarsh
-3.Khushi Thackker
+3. Khushi Thackker
-4.Ambalika Gupta
+4. Ambalika Gupta
-5.Shuai Miao
+5. Shuai Miao

 One of the biggest problems of interest at hand for humanity in this day and age is perhaps global warming.
 We as a group were intrigued to research the contributing factors to the biggest aid to global warming i.e. CO2 emissions.